CurtMRosenbladWheeler/CurtMRosenbladWheeler/README.md

 ###

-<p align="left">👋 Hi there!
-I'm Curt Rosenblad-Wheeler, a passionate Machine Learning Engineer and Researcher with a deep love for technology and sailing.
-With twelve years of coding experience under my belt (I started coding when I was five), I'm self-taught and proficient in many programming languages, including Python, C++, C, Go, Rust, Swift, Kotlin, Java, and web technologies like HTML and CSS (including TailwindCSS).<br><br>🚀 Currently, my focus lies in the realm of generative AI, where I'm exploring innovative ways to push the boundaries of artificial intelligence.
-As the co-founder and CTO of Vibe Platforms, I lead our technological endeavors, guiding the development of cutting-edge solutions to drive innovation and enhance user experiences.<br><br>⛵ When I'm not immersed in technology, you'll likely find me out on the water, indulging my passion for sailing.
-I've been racing competitively for seven years, starting with the Optimist Sailboat and progressing to the Club 420 (C420) and Nacra 15.<br><br>💻 I'm currently looking for internships in computer science, particularly those involving artificial intelligence.
-If you're interested in collaborating or have an exciting opportunity to discuss, feel free to reach out—I'm always eager to connect with like-minded individuals and contribute to meaningful projects.<br><br>
+👋 I'm Curt Rosenblad-Wheeler, a Machine Learning Engineer and Researcher interested in computer science and competitive sailing.
+I started coding at five and have developed skills in Python, C++, C, Go, Rust, and web technologies, including HTML, CSS, and TailwindCSS.

+🚀 My focus is artificial intelligence (AI), including multimodal anomaly classification and mitigation, large language models (LLMs), and much more.
+As Vibe Platforms' co-founder and CTO, I manage our technological endeavors and develop innovative technologies (our first product launching soon).

+⛵ Beyond technology, I am active in competitive sailing, participating in regattas across Optimist, Club 420 (C420), and Nacra 15 classes for eight years.

+🌐 I am bilingual in Svenska and English and am expanding my linguistic capabilities by learning Español, Русский, and 中文.

+💻 I'm looking for computer science internships, preferably in AI.
+I welcome collaborations and discussions about potential opportunities.
+Feel free to reach out if you have project ideas or want to connect.

 ###